jxeeno/tfnsw-opal-fare-calculator/README.md

 It is intended to be a drop-in replacement to ensure existing applications continue to work and is to be used in conjunction with the TfNSW [Trip Planner API](https://opendata.transport.nsw.gov.au/dataset/trip-planner-apis).

+## Disclaimer

+Fares calculated by this implementation is a best estimate based on available information.
+We cannot guarantee it is correct and free of errors.
+You are welcome to report issues and submit pull requests to resolve any bugs you may find.

 # Usage

 ## Use the hosted version